 The Town Council is open and transparent about the way it manages its finances.
 This page contains information on the way the Council protects its finances and what it has spent money on.
 The Council’s finances are monitored on a day to day basis by the Responsible Financial Officer (Town Clerk).
 The Finance Committee also take an oversight role for the Council budgets at their quarterly meetings.

 Precept – The Town Council receives the majority of its income through the precept; an annual sum of money collected with the Council Tax by Northumberland County Council.
-The precept, set by the Town Council for 2018/19 is £228,365 which amounts to a Band D rate of £158.77.
+The precept, set by the Town Council in January, for 2020/21 is £254,981 which amounts to an estimated £115.59/year to Band A properties.